trumpfheller/datacollection_car/README.md

 # datacollection_car
-scraping data from cargurus, carmax, craigslist, edmunds
+scraping data from
+- cargurus,
+- carmax,
+- craigslist,
+- edmunds

+using
+- python
+- selenium
+- request and beautishop